Reality Check: How open are EU borders for trade?

 Here though the delays are much longer.
 Outside the single market, there's a need for all sorts of documentation, from export licences and invoices to transport permits.

-That means huge queues of lorries are normal, which are made worse because there are only three road crossings open along the entire border.
+That means huge queues of lorries are normal, and they are made worse because there are only three road crossings open along the entire border.
 A report prepared for the European Commission in 2014 suggested a waiting time of about three hours for lorries travelling from Turkey to Bulgaria.

 But drivers hoping to cross the border say they often have to wait for more than 24 hours at busy times.